tobie/specref/README.md

 }
 ```

 Used to get a set of bibliographic references that include the search term in any of their attributes.
-This is usefull to find specs related to a given area of study, specs by a given editor, etc.
+This is useful to find specs related to a given area of study, specs by a given editor, etc.

 ### Reverse lookup